 Exercise 1.
-Let us try to use the verbs to be, to have, and to do, for the PRESENT, PAST, and FUTURE, with the grammatical person (we refer to chapter 1).
+Let us try to shape the verbs to be, to have, and to do, for the PRESENT, PAST, and FUTURE, with the grammatical person, as in chapter 1.

 With the pronouns I, you, he, she, and it, we may speak about individual objects or persons.
 We name this the singular, in grammar.
-If we already know the forms well, we can take the exercise as a mild brainteaser.
-We consciously practice the Field (grammatical time) first.
-We can use the GRAMMAR VISUALS.
+If we already know the forms well, we can take the exercise as a mild brainteaser: we consciously practice the Field (grammatical time) first.

 Example: PRESENT, (be), she

 3. PAST, (have), I